cestlaz/cestlaz.github.com/_posts/2013-02-10-Taking-it-out-of-the-school.md

 John talked about big data.
 Starting with a question "Who plays Chase on House?"
 John showed that by looking at huge data sets we can, relatively easily, come up with the answer.
-John showed that problems such as question answering is really accesible to youngsters.
+John showed that problems such as question answering is really accessible to youngsters.
 They might just be beginning, but they're not far away from being able to do some really cool things.